 - Louise I. Shelley, director of the Terrorism, Transnational Crime, and Corruption Center (TraCCC), and Naoru Koizumi, director of research within the Schar School of Policy and Government, lead multidisciplinary research teams investigating and disrupting illicit supply networks.
 TraCCC is the first center in the nation devoted to understanding the links among terrorism, transnational crime, and corruption.
 The center and its international research partners study: human smuggling and trafficking; nuclear proliferation issues; the links between crime and terrorism; money laundering and other financial crimes; the impact of organized crime and terrorism on legitimate business; and environmental crimes.

-- Spencer Crew worked behind the scenes as a guest curator for six years to bring an exhibit at the Smithsonian Institution's National Museum of African American History and Culture to life.
-He created one of the three history exhibitions for the museum, all of which chronologically tell the story of blacks in the United States—from the Middle Passage to the election of former President Barack Obama.
+- Spencer Crew worked behind the scenes as a guest curator for six years to bring an exhibit at the Smithsonian Institution's National Museum of African American History and Culture to life, and in June 2019, he was named interim director of the museum.
+He created one of the three history exhibitions for the facility, all of which chronologically tell the story of blacks in the United States — from the Middle Passage to the election of former President Barack Obama.
 Crew became a guest curator for the museum largely because of his past experience as a curator, historian, and director at the Smithsonian’s National Museum of American History.
 He created an exhibit about African American migration called “Field to Factory,” which was displayed for more than 20 years.
 His part of the exhibit at the African American History and Culture museum, “Defending Freedom, Defining Freedom: Era of Segregation 1876 to 1968” covers the post-Reconstruction period to the assassination of the Rev. Dr. Martin Luther King Jr.

 - Yuntao Wu's is the lead scientist on a research team that helped identify a T cell marker that could help lead to improved treatment for HIV and cancer patients.
 The research focuses on cofilin, a protein that regulates cells to fight infection.
 In an HIV-infected patient, cofilin dysfunction is a key factor in helper T cell defects, according to the research published in the journal Science Advances.
 Helper T cells augment the body’s immune response by recognizing the presence of a foreign antigen, then helping the immune system mount a response.
 Wu and his team found that patients with HIV have “significantly lower” levels of cofilin phosphorylation than healthy patients.
 Their findings suggest that a lasting immune control to HIV isn’t likely to come from antiretroviral therapy alone.